25benjaminli/periodic_table/README.md

 Link to replit if you want to run it: https://replit.com/@blitcssh/periodictable

+You may have to type "m" twice for the calculator to respond (weird circular import stuff that I don't care to fix)

-**IMPORTANT**: the calculator can only interpret single elements at a time, and the continuous sum is tracked via "sum"
+**IMPORTANT**: the calculator can only interpret single elements at a time, and the continuous sum is tracked via "sum".

 E.g.